The moment A. S. Byatt won the 1990 Booker Prize

 Who was Vico?
 I had no idea.
 Neither did I realise that if I myself had ever tried to enter the groves of academe, I would have died instantaneously from a tree falling on me.
 I thought the Reading Room must be out there somewhere, with a long bright beam in it for me.
 I thought I could sit in it an hour, with permission.

-Patricia Lockwood is the author of No One Is Talking About This, shortlisted for the 2021 Booker Prize.
+Patricia Lockwood is the author of No One Is Talking About This, shortlisted for the Booker Prize 2021.